 You can ask us to anonymise your records - this means you can't be identified.

 If you contact us about an energy or post issue we may share your record with the Citizens Advice Extra Help Unit or the Energy Ombudsman if we think it's able to help you with more specialist advice.
+You can find out more about the Extra Help Unit.

 Organisations we share your data with must store and use your data in line with data protection law.
 They'll have their own privacy policies for how they handle your information and keep it safe.